astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/comparison/instances/rich_comparison.md

 reveal_type(A() >= A())  # revealed: set
 ```

-## Implements Rich Comparison Dunders for Other Class
+## Rich Comparison Dunder Implementations for Other Class

 In some cases, classes may implement rich comparison dunder methods for
 comparisons with a different type: